MintbeanHackathons/bulma-theme/README.md

-# bulma-theme - A Bulma Theme
+# bulma-theme - a workspace for Bulma theme generation

 ## What this is